JosephKav/Release-Notifier/README.md

     icon_emoji: ':github:'                                          # The emoji icon for that user.
     icon_url: ''                                                    # The URL of an icon for that user.
     delay: 0s                                                       # The delay before sending messages.
-    maxtries: 3                                                     # Number of times to resend until a 2XX status code is received.
+    max_tries: 3                                                     # Number of times to resend until a 2XX status code is received.
 ```
 message - Each element of the service array of a monitor element will trigger a Slack message to the slack's of the parent monitor unless service.skip_slack is True.
 This is the message that is sent when a change in version is noticed.
 - `${service_id}`  will be replaced with the ID.